nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version contains an improvement for the detection of supported browser types and versions.
+This version contains an improvement htmlFor the detection of supported browser types and versions.
-It furthermore contains an improvement for playback in iPadOS desktop browsing mode, to correctly detect H5Live MSE or LL-HLS modes for playback.
+It furthermore contains an improvement htmlFor playback in iPadOS desktop browsing mode, to correctly detect H5Live MSE or LL-HLS modes htmlFor playback.

 ### **Changelog**